10 Mar Yamaha Clavinova Digital Pianos | REVIEW | 13 Models Comparison

 There are currently 4 models in the Clavinova CVP series and at series has been produced for many years with the latest being the CVP-701, CVP-805, CVP-809, and CVP-809GP.
 The CVP’s are the “top-of-the-line” models in the Clavinova series with an easy to use built-in control that has many proprietary buttons, controls, along with literally thousands of very cool functions, features accessed by a large color touch screen within the piano.
 All CVP models (like the CSP) are very interactive in their approach to making music and not only do they have everything the CSP models do, they can do even more things than that so your music making abilities are almost limitless on these instruments.
-When you add it all up there are 11 different Clavinova models right now available in the US, but the CLP-785 & CLP-795GP are not quite out yet – (maybe before the end of 2020) and with 11 models this is more than enough for a digital piano shopper to find one that’s right for them.
+When you add it all up there are 13 different Clavinova models right now available in the US with the CLP-725 and the CLP-775 being the newest models and should be released within the next couple months.
+With 13 models in the Clavinova line this year for 2021, this is more than enough for a digital piano shopper to find one that’s right for them.
 All Yamaha Clavinovas come with a very nice matching padded bench and a 5-year factory in-home warranty.

 – Yamaha Clavinova CLP-735 | $2699 internet price for matte black, matte rosewood, and matte dark walnut | $3199 internet price for polished ebony – This Clavinova model is the first one that has pretty much all of the main Clavinova digital features that are included in the rest of the Clavinova line above this model with the exceptions of the top-of-the-line CLP-775 and also the CLP-785/CLP-795GP which have quite a few more instrument sounds and other features including different user interface display screens.
 The features on the CLP-735 include 38 instrument sounds, 9 of which are different acoustic pianos, one old time honky-tonk piano, and 2 new “historical piano samples” that recreate the historical acoustic pianos that Mozart and Chopin would have played on which are very unique sounding pianos for those people who would enjoy playing classical music and have it sound like it did in the very “old days.”